benbenz/katapult/README.md

 - Easily run scripts on AWS by writing a simple configuration file
 - Handles Python and Julia scripts, or any command
-- Handles PyPi , Conda/Mamba and Apt-get environments
+- Handles PyPi , Conda/Mamba, Apt-get and Julia environments
 - Multithreaded instance support
 - Handles disconnections from instances, including stopped or terminated instances
 - Handles interruption of CloudRun, with state recovery